aykoda/healthy-food-api/README.md

   http://localhost:8080/actuator/info
 - Test - easier to write tests

+The following classes were created:
-Enum class Diet - GLUTENFREE KETOGENIC VEGETARIAN LACTOVEGETARIAN OVOVEGETARIAN VEGAN PESCETARIAN PALEO PRIMAL LOWFODMAP WHOLE30
+`Enum class Diet` - GLUTENFREE KETOGENIC VEGETARIAN LACTOVEGETARIAN OVOVEGETARIAN VEGAN PESCETARIAN PALEO PRIMAL LOWFODMAP WHOLE30

-## project structure
+`MealPlan Class` -
+`HealthyFoodService Implementation class` - `HealthyFood Service class` -
+`Meal Class` -

+### Project Structure

-The API structure has a `src`, a `test` and `main` directories with the java files we need.
+The API structure has a `src`, a `test` and `main`.
 This application is a Spring Boot application, that is part of the Spring Boot ecosystem.
 It is a framework we can use to quickly start to build a web application using Java.

+### How to use it:

 To run this API you need to watch out for the `@SpringBootApplication` annotation which tells the Spring framework that this specific class is the main entry point.
 The annotation is in the `HealthyFoodApplication` main class in the `healthyfood` package.
 Run the application.

-In a browser, go to `localhost:8080/api/v1/mealplanner` and you can see the API FILTERING BY DIET AND/OR CALORIES: filters a specific diet and eventually max calories, if specified i.e. http://localhost:8080/api/v1/mealPlanner/diet=PALEO/2000 DIETS ALLOWED : ANY DIET FROM Enum class Diet
+In a browser, go to `localhost:8080/api/v1/mealplanner` and you can see the API filtering by diet and/or by calories:
+- filters a specific diet and eventually max calories, if specified i.e. http://localhost:8080/api/v1/mealPlanner/diet=PALEO/2000

+- DIETS ALLOWED : ANY DIET FROM Enum class Diet

-IT IS POSSIBLE TO SPECIFY ANY FOOD TO EXCLUDE, just separate them with a , if they're more than a single ingredients, OPTIONALLY IT IS POSSIBLE TO SPECIFY A MAX NUMBER OF CALORIES TOO i.e. http://localhost:8080/api/v1/mealPlanner/exclude=sugar,fruit,chicken,eggs,cheese/1100
+- It is possible to specify any food to `exclude`, just separate them with a `,` if they have more than a single ingredient.
+Optionally it is possible to specify a max number of calories too. i.e. http://localhost:8080/api/v1/mealPlanner/exclude=sugar,fruit,chicken,eggs,cheese/1100

-# Diagram TO FINISH
+### Extensions

+Deploy your API onto a cloud service, such as AWS.